Roave/DocbookTool/test/fixture/docbook/test.md

 # If this is set to an integer, we will update the page content for the corresponding Confluence page
 confluencePageId: 1234

+# If not specified, defaults to 100
+order: 105
 ---
 # Hello there this is a great file